k00laidIT/PyMonitor/README.md

 How do I use the scripts?
 ----------------------------

 Execute bufferMonitorThread.py in response to either an event or at switch startup.
 This script stores per second buffer usage to a file on the bootflash.
 It does not need any command line parameters.
+To get details on how to run Python scripts on Nexus check out https://github.com/datacenter/Nexus/wiki/Python-on-Nexus-3000-Series-Switches

 What else can I do with these scripts?
 --------------------------------------